Georgia’s ‘Pro-Western’ Opposition Party Splits, Georgia’s Pro-Western Ideology Won’t

 As EurasiaNet reported, several key figures all broke away from Georgia’s primary — and arguably most fervently “pro-Western” — opposition party.
 The split, it seems, is due to a clash between Saakashvili’s agenda and that of the party he founded, forcing even personal confidants of the former president out of the party.

-The departures include Giga Bokeria, formerly national security council secretary; Gigi Ugulava, former mayor of Tbilisi; and Davit Bokeria, formerly foreign minister.
+The departures include Giga Bokeria, formerly national security council secretary; Gigi Ugulava, former mayor of Tbilisi; and Davit Bakradze, former foreign minister.
 They announced, but did not name, a new party.

 “The UNM split was bound to happen sooner than later, and probably should have taken place years ago,” Michael Cecire, an expert at New America, told Foreign Policy.